Line 1 Yonge–University: Operations and extensions

 Stations were also planned for Glencairn (between Eglinton and Lawrence, though another Glencairn station would be built later on the Spadina section), Glen Echo (between Lawrence and York Mills) and Empress (between Sheppard and Finch, later opened as North York Centre station).

 On January 27, 1978, the Spadina segment of the line was opened, going from St. George station, the north terminus of the University line, to Wilson station.
-From St. George station, the 9.9 km segment ran north and northwest to Eglinton Avenue and William R. Allen Road, then north along the median of the Allen Road to Wilson Avenue.
+From St. George station, the 9.9 km segment ran north and northwest to Eglinton Avenue and Allen Road, then north along the median of the Allen Road to Wilson Avenue.
 This extension had been proposed as part of the Spadina Expressway, but when the expressway portion south of Eglinton Avenue was cancelled after massive protests, the subway was still built following the route through Cedarvale Ravine.
 Hence, it was called the Spadina line, though it follows Spadina Road for less than 2 km.

-On June 18, 1987, North York Centre station was added between Sheppard and Finch stations as an infill station.
+On June 18, 1987, North York Centre station was added between Sheppard and Finch stations as an infill station to serve the rapidly growing North York City Centre.

 On August 11, 1995, at 6:02 pm, the Russell Hill subway accident occurred as a southbound subway train heading toward Dupont station crashed under Russell Hill Drive, killing three passengers and sending 30 to hospital.
 This accident prompted the Toronto Transit Commission to review its practices and put resources into safety.